-In a campus where parking spaces for cars were largely hidden from view, but hundreds of racks for bicycles were in plain sight, it’s clear the campus planners and landscape architects are trying to move past vehicle dependence and plan for a denser, light-rail-, bike- and scooter-centric future.
+In a campus where parking spaces for cars were largely hidden from view, but hundreds of racks for bicycles were in plain sight, it’s clear the campus planners and landscape architects are trying to move past vehicle dependence and plan for a denser light rail-, bike- and scooter-centric future.

-After five years of construction and decades of planning, the expansive campus is now connected to greater San Diego through two light rail stops.
+After five years of construction and decades of planning, the expansive university is now connected to greater San Diego through two light rail stops.
 At the first stop on our tour, the Central Campus Trolley station, Clossin and Pitman, along with Raeanon Hartigan, principal planner for the campus, walked us through a vibrant new “front door” to the campus, which is now under construction.

 There, landscape architects with the Office of James Burnett (OJB) designed an accessible urban landscape that weaves together an amphitheater that can hold 3,000, and a Design and Innovation Building, designed by architects with EHDD, which will serve as an entrepreneurial hub bringing together students and faculty with community inventors and firms.

 A 750-foot-long pathway, a tactile artwork by artist Anne Hamilton, further stitches the new development together.
 “This is true transit-oriented development,” said Bryan Macias, with capital management projects on campus.